-- of SJPP financing to Malavsian SMEs - CGC: RM1.09 billion, benefiting more than 2,800 SMEs in 2020/2021
+- In 2021, the Group facilitated a total disbursement of RM2.38 billion, representing the highest percentage of SJPP financing in that year.
+RHB has also continuously been recognised as the top performer since 2018, with the highest market share in terms of disbursement of SJPP financing to Malaysian SMEs - CGC: RM1.09 billion, benefiting more than 2,800 SMEs in 2020/2021

-The COVID-19 assistance that we provided extended beyond financial SAFEGUARDING AND SUPPORTING OUR PEOPLE relief.
-Our #JomSapot campaign, for example, which was introduced in 2020, continues to be a platform that assists our SME customers The welfare as well as the health and safety of our employees continued in promoting their products and services to our extensive customer to remain a top priority for the Group against the backdrop of a base at no extra cost.
-As at end-December 2021, we have more resurgent pandemic.
-In support of the PICK Programme, we launched than 200 merchants operating almost 6,000 outlets nationwide who the RHB Vaccination Programme during the year to accelerate the rate have benefited from this initiative.
-As an extension of our #JomSapot at which our employees were vaccinated.
-As at end-December 2021, initiative, in February 2022, we partnered with The Star Media Group, 98.5% of our Malaysian workforce has been fully vaccinated. through its BeliLokal initiative, to widen our support for local businesses.
-This collaboration between #JomSapot and the BeliLokal initiative Working From Home ("WFH") continued to be adopted across the Group provides an even greater strategic avenue for local businesses to gain with up to 80% of our workforce working from home during the height increased visibility and awareness, where we are able to significantly of the pandemic between May and September 2021.
-In recognition increase their reach and impact. of how the pandemic has completely changed assumptions about the respond more holistically and with greater accuracy than before.
-For example, the Retail and SME segments have long been among the most impacted sectors as the lockdowns reduced the ability of retailers to generate sales, even as they continued to pay salaries and rent.
-As such, in August 2021, we stepped up to provide financing facilities of up to RM200 million to meet the working capital needs of retailers across malls in Malaysia.
-This initiative - the Retailer SME Relief Financing Programme - leveraged the funds available under Bank Negara Malaysia's Targeted Relief and Recovery Facility ("TRRF"), which is a facility specifically aimed at supporting the recovery of Malaysia's SMEs.
-In 2021, the Group facilitated the financing of RM1.15 billion to SMEs through the TRRF programme.
+The COVID-19 assistance that we provided extended beyond financial relief.
+Our #JomSapot campaign, for example, which was introduced in 2020, continues to be a platform that assists our SME customers in promoting their products and services to our extensive customer base at no extra cost.
+As at end-December 2021, we have more than 200 merchants operating almost 6,000 outlets nationwide who have benefited from this initiative.
+As an extension of our #JomSapot initiative, in February 2022, we partnered with The Star Media Group, through its BeliLokal initiative, to widen our support for local businesses.
+This collaboration between #JomSapot and the BeliLokal initiative provides an even greater strategic avenue for local businesses to gain increased visibility and awareness, where we are able to significantly increase their reach and impact.